ShretaChandni/RXV-casestudy/README.md

 **Pharmacokinetics/Pharmacodynamics (PK/PD) Assessment:** The PK/PD curves illustrated a favorable pharmacokinetic profile, indicating effective drug absorption and distribution with a strong correlation to therapeutic effects.

-**Visual Summary**
-To facilitate understanding, we present visual representations of the key data:
+### Visual Summary To facilitate understanding, we present visual representations of the key data:

 **Kaplan-Meier Curves:** These curves illustrate the survival function over time, allowing us to visualize the time to event (infection) differences between the vaccinated and placebo groups.

-**Adverse Event Frequency Plots:**  These plots display the frequency and severity of reported adverse events across both groups, providing a clear visual representation of safety data.
+**Adverse Event Donet chart:**  These plots display the frequency and severity of reported adverse events across both groups, providing a clear visual representation of safety data.

-**PK/PD Curves:** Graphical representations of the drug concentration over time, highlighting the relationship between the pharmacokinetics and the observed pharmacodynamic effects.
+**PK/PD Curves in Tablue Dashbord:** Graphical representations of the drug concentration over time, highlighting the relationship between the pharmacokinetics and the observed pharmacodynamic effects.

-**Interpret Results**
+### Interpret Results

 **Efficacy:**  The data shows that the vaccine is effective in reducing the incidence of RXV infections, suggesting that vaccination is a viable strategy for disease prevention.